 What You Can Do:

-In the words of the incredible doctor that I have worked alongside with for the last 5 years, Dr. James Jack, “The body is amazing and it can fix anything.”
 Don’t be alarmed if you have these conditions.
-Your body can heal and it wants to heal!
+Your body can heal, and it wants to heal!
 There is so much you can do to help yourself get into a state of optimal health.

 - Repair your gut lining.
 Collagen, Probiotics, Bone broth, Digestive enzymes, Aloe vera.
-There is more to the whole protocol but this just gives you an idea.
+There is more to the whole protocol, but this just gives you an idea.

 I hope you’ve enjoyed this novel of a blog on Gluten and Neurological Disorders!